-- Gravitational field is a warping of space-time by a planet - just as a massive ball would make a dent on the surface of a waterbed.

-just as a marble rolling on the waterbed "gravitates" to the dent.
+- Gravitational field is a warping of space-time by a planet - just as a massive ball would make a dent on the surface of a waterbed. - The warped space-time affects the motion of other objects - just as a marble rolling on the waterbed "gravitates" to the dent.